FANNY-20/The_FANNY_protocol_V0.1/README.md

 # This initiative powered by two french startups :

-- Vib (Virtuous Internet Browsing) specialized on Edge Computing and local data storage and processing (http://www.vib.solutions/vibPrincipe.html).
+- Vib (Virtuous Internet Browsing) specialized on Edge Computing and decentralized architectures on local data processing and storage (http://www.vib.solutions/vibPrincipe.html).
 - SoyHuce specialized on operational research and development (https://www.soyhuce.fr).

 # Contact us at :